We hope you will enjoy your stay.

 The main lighting will only operate when the generator is running.

-Each room is equipped with a lantern and there is a Lantern is available in the lobby next to the dining room.
+Stone Lodges - Each room is equipped with a lantern and there is a Lantern available in the lobby next to the dining room.

 Tea and Coffee

-The electric kettle is slow; being especially low wattage.
+The Stone Lodges are equipped with low wattage electric kettles, which are slow to boil.
 If you would like to make tea or coffee outside generator times, please ask for a flask of hot water.

 Smoking is not allowed indoors in the dining room or accommodation.
-Smoking is allowed outside, please use ash trays and be conscious of other guests and of the fire risk.
+Smoking is allowed outside, please use ash trays and be conscious of other guests and of the fire risk, which in dry conditions can be considerable.

 Breakfast 8:00am or 8:30am